Oncologist-approved cancer information from the American Society of Clinical Oncology

 What is Carney complex?

-• NAME syndrome – Nevi, Atrial myxoma, Myxoid neurofibromas, and Ephelides (freckles)
+• NAME syndrome – Nevi, meaning birthmarks or moles, Atrial myxoma, Myxoid neurofibromas, and Ephelides (freckles)

 • LAMB syndrome – Lentigines, Atrial Myxoma, and Blue nevi